Tenant Protection Information

 We know that the COVID-19 pandemic has made it hard for many renters to pay their rent because they have lost their jobs, had their work hours reduced, or have had to stay home to care for family members.

 Over the past year, the Governor and Legislature have worked together to pass several laws for tenants experiencing COVID-19-related financial distress.
-Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed and the Governor signed SB 91 which extends and expands the protections created by AB 3088.
-SB 91 extends the moratorium against evictions to June 30, 2021, extends the protections of “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.
+Due to the ongoing pandemic and the substantial effect it continues to have on the economy, the Legislature passed and the Governor signed laws which extend and expand critical protections.
+Regarding evictions, these laws extend the protections from “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.

 Here is what you need to know: